 The PHI is an all-tube, DI-box offering stunning quality for guitar, bass and other instruments with a combination of tube preamp' and transformer output.

 Guitar pickups are made by winding about 8000 turns of wire on a former or bobbin which surrounds several permanent magnets.
 The resistance of the wire is relatively low, but the inductance is high and the device therefore has a rising output impedance.
 The guitar connects to the amplifier by means of a coaxial cable with the inner, signal wire surrounded by the earthy "screen".
 The construction of this type of cable is not a million miles away from the construction of a capacitor and, unsurprisingly, the coaxial cable displays a significant capacitance at audio frequencies.
 When the inductive pickup is connected via a capacitive cable, a resonant circuit is formed and we can model this and confirm that this creates a musically-significant resonant-circuit well within the audio band.
-(Trace below.)
+(Trace right.)

 This resonant mechanism is one of the principal voicings for the electric guitarist.
 Three factors affect the resonant circuit: the inductance of the pickup; the capacitance of the cable; and the input impedance of the amplifier: essentially the greater the capacitance and the greater the inductance, the lower the formant frequency.
 This is why expensive "Custom Wound" pickups and Humbuckers (which have more turns and therefore greater inductance) sound considerably more "chunky" or "fatter" than standard pick-ups.
 It's the major reason why cables really do sound different; fatter cables (because of their lower capacitance) "singing" better than cheap, thin cables.

 The effect of the amplifier input resistance is to damp the resonant circuit.
 Valve preamplifiers do not do this because of the common value of 1MΩ for the bias resistor of the first valve.
-Solid state circuits on the other hand - due to their higher bias currents and lower circuit impedances - can have a major damping effect on the input signal, destroying so much of the character imparted by the resonant circuit (see trace below).
+Solid state circuits on the other hand - due to their higher bias currents and lower circuit impedances - can have a major damping effect on the input signal, destroying so much of the character imparted by the resonant circuit (see trace left).

 In short, the formant frequency is absolutely crushed and the character of the voice destroyed.
 Amongst many other reasons, this, so many solid-state guitar-preamplifier designs fail to have the "spring" and "life" of a good valve amplifier: the precious signal is choked before it reaches (literally and metaphorically) first base!